|

 and waits for reinforcements.
 But this

-anyone tell me if there is any difference between this admonishment for the
+tell me if there is any difference between this admonishment for the OODA and

-we can avoid this tactical blunder by having a proper strategy in place –
+can avoid this tactical blunder by having a proper strategy in place – can’t

-trinity was; people first, ideas second, and things third (13).
-The OODA
+was; people first, ideas second, and things third (13).

-Loop encapsulates Boyd’s understanding of the development of ideas, the
+The OODA Loop encapsulates Boyd’s understanding of the development of

 iterative, explicit loop of observe, orient, decide and act, but rather in